Liza Minnelli

 Liza May Minnelli (/ˈlaɪzə/ LY-zə; born March 12, 1946) is an American actress, singer, and dancer.
 Known for her commanding stage presence and powerful alto singing voice, Minnelli has received numerous accolades, including an Academy Award, a BAFTA Award, an Emmy Award, two Golden Globe Awards, and four Tony Awards.
-She is one of the few performers awarded a non-competitive EGOT having received two honorary Grammy Awards.
+She is one of the few performers awarded a non-competitive EGOT having received an honorary Grammy Award.
 Minnelli is a Knight of the French Legion of Honour.

 Minnelli's parents were actress and singer Judy Garland and director Vincente Minnelli.
-After moving to New York City in 1961, she began her career as a musical theatre actress, nightclub performer, and traditional pop artist.
+After moving to New York City in 1961, she began her career as a musical theater actress, nightclub performer, and traditional pop artist.
 She made her professional stage debut in the Off-Broadway revival of Best Foot Forward (1963).
 She became known for her collaborations with John Kander and Fred Ebb, and later won the Tony Award for Best Actress in a Musical for her roles in the Broadway musicals Flora the Red Menace (1965) and The Act (1978).
 She was Tony-nominated for The Rink (1984).
-She won Special Tony Awards for Liza at the Winter Garden (1974) and Liza at the Palace!
+She won Special Tony Awards for Liza at the Winter Garden (1974) and Liza's at The Palace....
 (2009).

-On film, she had her breakthrough performance in the drama film The Sterile Cuckoo (1969), earning her a nomination for the Academy Award for Best Actress.
+On film, Minnelli had her breakthrough performance in the drama film The Sterile Cuckoo (1969), earning her a nomination for the Academy Award for Best Actress.
 She later received the award playing Sally Bowles in the musical film Cabaret (1972), which brought her to international prominence.
-She starred in a string of films such as Lucky Lady (1975), New York, New York (1977), Arthur (1981), Rent-a-Cop (1988), and Stepping Out (1991).
+She starred in a string of films, including Golden Globe nominated performances in Lucky Lady (1975), New York, New York (1977) and Arthur (1981).
 On television, she had a career resurgence as a recurring guest star on the sitcom Arrested Development (2003–2013).

 Her concert performances at Carnegie Hall in 1979 and 1987 and at Radio City Music Hall in 1991 and 1992 are recognized among her most successful.
 From 1988 to 1990, she toured with Frank Sinatra and Sammy Davis Jr. in Frank, Liza & Sammy: The Ultimate Event.
-Minnelli is known for her renditions of American standards and is known for her signature songs which include ("New York, New York", "Cabaret", and "Maybe This Time").
+Minnelli is known for her renditions of American standards and is known for her signature songs which include "New York, New York", "Cabaret", and "Maybe This Time".
 Throughout her later years, she has suffered serious health problems and avoided huge concerts in favor of small retrospective performances.
-Her life was profiled in the 2024 documentary, Liza: A Truly Terrific Absolutely True Story.
+Her life was profiled in the 2024 documentary, Liza: A Truly Terrific Absolutely True Story and her 2026 memoir Kids, Wait Till You Hear This! which topped the New York Times Best Seller list.